If someone’s negligence caused your injury in a Florida car or truck crash, you want to get your medical bills paid.

 The potential defendants are liable for the 20% of your medical bills that PIP doesn’t pay up to $10,000 if their negligence caused your injuries.
 If you want the potential defendants to pay 20% of your medical bills up to $10,000, you have to set up a claim with them.

-If another driver’s carelessness caused your injury, then any policies of UM coverage to which you are an insured should pay for medical bills that are not paid under health insurance, workers compensation, PIP, Medpay, or BI coverage.
+If another driver’s carelessness caused your injury, then any policies of UM coverage to which you are an insured should pay for medical bills that aren’t paid under workers compensation, PIP, Medpay, or BI coverage.

-Medical bills are one of the many damages that you may be able to recover in a Florida personal injury case.
-I invite you to learn more about whether you may be able to get money for pain and suffering if someone’s carelessness caused your injuries in a Florida car accident.
+Medical bills are one of the many damages that you may be able to recover in a Florida auto accident case.
+I invite you to learn more about other types of recoverable damages, including money for pain and suffering if someone’s carelessness caused your injuries in a Florida car accident.

 Did someone’s carelessness cause your injury in a Florida car crash or other type of accident?

-Our Miami law firm represents people injured anywhere in Florida in car accidents, truck accidents, slip, trip and falls, motorcycle accidents, bike accidents, drunk driving crashes, pedestrian accidents, taxi accidents, accidents involving an Uber or Lyft Driver, and many other types of accidents.
+Our Miami law firm represents people injured anywhere in Florida in car accidents, truck accidents, slip, trip and falls, motorcycle accidents, bike accidents, drunk driving crashes, pedestrian accidents, taxi accidents, Uber accidents, Lyft accidents, and many other types of accidents.

 We want to represent you if you were injured in an accident in Florida, on a cruise ship or boat.
 If you live in Florida but were injured in another state we may also be able to represent you.

-Editor’s Note: This post was originally published on March 2013 and has been completely revamped and updated.
+Editor’s Note: This post was originally published on March 2013 and I update it from time to time.